Kayak One Day, Sea Turtle Expeditions the Next...

 The ideal way to explore the vast tidal grasslands behind the resort's barrier islands.
 Tandem kayaks can be reserved to facilitate family outings.

 Join our resident Naturalist on an "Eco Tour" of Sea Island.
-Begin with a short presentation in our Nature Room.
-Then, ride along on the Jeep Train to discover the flora and fauna of the island's maritime forest, marshes and beach.
-This trip will include shelling.
+Ride along on the Jeep Train to discover the flora and fauna of the island's maritime forest, marshes and beach.

 Marsh Habitat and Wildlife Walk: